 By reusing products and packaging, it prolongs the useful life of materials, thus delaying final disposal or recycling.
-By repairing, refurbishing, washing, or just simply recover older products, appliances, furniture, and building materials for internal reuse.
-Sample goals can include:
+Repairing, refurbishing, washing, or recovering older products, appliances, furniture, and building materials saves natural resources and money while giving the products a new life.
+A few ideas include:

 - Reuse food containers, ziplock bags, and aluminum foil.
 If not recycling your margarine tub, then reuse to send your leftovers home with guests.